f5devcentral/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 .. image:: ../images/mod1_apm_perSessionPolicy_builder12.jpg

-42. Click on Apply Access Policy in the top left of the screen
+42. Click on Apply Access Policy in the top left of the screen, then click Close.

 .. image:: ../images/mod1_apm_perSessionPolicy_builder13.jpg